Investments for the Future

 GEOSUD

-Objective: The GEOSUD project focuses on acquiring and providing satellite coverage of the entire French territory, with particular attention paid to urban areas.
-This project also provides scientific computing capabilities to process this information.
+Objective: The GEOSUD project focuses on acquiring and making available satellite imagery covering the entire French territory, with a particular emphasis on urban areas.
+The project also aims to provide scientific computing resources to process this data.

-Contributions of the project: The project will provide high-definition images of France and analysis software that can be used for land management, environmental monitoring, natural hazard prevention (floods, fires), etc.
+Project Outcomes: The project will provide high-resolution images of France and analysis software that can be used for land management, environmental monitoring, and natural hazard prevention (floods, fires), among other applications.

 UM partners: LIRMM, MESO@LR, OSU-OREME,